Table of Contents

 These compression packers are great.

-You can also organise things as they get dirty gear to save everything from being jumbled together.
+You can also organise things as they get dirty to save everything from being jumbled together.

 It’s also a great way to make use of carry on weight.